bradford-hamilton/Ruby-On-Quails/actioncable/README.md

 ### Gem usage

-Through the `actioncable` gem, Action Cable's frontend assets are available through the Rails Asset Pipeline.
-Create a `cable.js` or `cable.coffee` file (this is automatically done for you with Rails generators), and then simply require the assets:
+Through the `actioncable` gem, Action Cable's frontend assets are available through the Quails Asset Pipeline.
+Create a `cable.js` or `cable.coffee` file (this is automatically done for you with Quails generators), and then simply require the assets:

 In JavaScript...